-Why take a risk when there are many safe, natural cleaning products available in the market to deep clean your house during pregnancy?
+Why take a risk when many safe, natural cleaning products are available in the market to deep clean your house during pregnancy?

 If you still want to clean with bleach, wear proper protective gear such as rubber gloves, masks, and safety glasses and keep your windows and door open for proper ventilation.